 Keys to Data-informed Decision Making: Data Readiness, Data Governance, and Data Ethics

-A conversation between Annemieke Rice, Vice President of Campus Success, and Nicole Melander, Vice President of Strategic Initiatives
+A conversation between Annemieke Rice, Vice President of Campus Strategy, and Nicole Melander, Vice President of Strategic Initiatives

 Campus Labs is hosting its first Analytics & Business Intelligence Institute.

 The day-long event will take a campus team through a set of activities and simulations to allow them to think about analytics in a holistic way.
 Ideally, senior and mid-level leadership across the campus should attend so that participant can explore the data from multiple points of view.

 Data readiness involves both the understanding of what data is available and the business process of what’s happening on campus that allows for the collection and use of that data.
 It’s about culture change also and getting your colleagues to a place where they are ready to action the data that is now available to them.

 It’s important because it’s the alignment of definitions and understanding what that data really means.
 With collaboration there is an opportunity to bring forward conversations about definitional consistency and to understand how the same data is being used in different ways in different parts of an institution and how to resolve which definition to use.